 One Generation Fighting for the Next

 There is a variety of ways to get involved with HuskyTHON – no matter what level of involvement you want, there’s a place for you.
 The most common way to get involved in HuskyTHON is to register as a Dancer.
 If you’re not ready to commit to the entire time or just want to help out, you can register as a Volunteer.
 If you’re looking to get even MORE involved, you can be your team’s Dancer Representative, apply to be a Morale Captain, or apply to be on a committee.
 HuskyTHON offers an incredibly personable way to give to Connecticut Children’s.
-Join us in our efforts in being All in For The Kids.
+Join us in changing the future because the kids can’t wait.

 Volunteer: Those who cannot commit to the full 18 hours, but still want to remain involved by offering their help during the event for one (or more) three-hour shifts.